-allowable to be charged to the Part C grant and the Department's approval of this FFY Part C application with an expired or provisional restricted indirect cost rate does not constitute approval of that rate as the final rate for the lead agency for this FFY.
+negotiated and approved by the State's cognizant Federal agency, at which point the State lead agency must make appropriate adjustments for applicable FFYs.
+The State acknowledges that a final restricted indirect cost rate may result in an adjustment of the final audited expenditures allowable to be charged to the Part C grant and the Department's approval of this FFY Part C application with an expired or provisional restricted indirect cost rate does not constitute approval of that rate as the final rate for the lead agency for this FFY.
 When a final restricted indirect cost rate is approved, the lead agency must submit to OSEP: (1) a copy of the "final" restricted indirect cost rate agreement; and (2) details of adjustments made to past GAPS draw downs in light of the "final" rate.
 (The State must attach a copy of the previously approved restricted indirect cost rate agreement.)

-The lead agency is not an SEA and has a final cost allocation plan that has been approved by the State lead agency's cognizant Federal agency, which is \\\\\\.
+The lead agency is not a SEA and has a final cost allocation plan that has been approved by the State lead agency's cognizant Federal agency, which is \\\\\\.
 The cost allocation plan charges costs only on a restricted basis and has also been approved by ED's Indirect Cost Unit.
-It is in effect for this Federal fiscal year (FFY) (ending on June 30, 2020).
+It is in effect until \\\\\\ [insert date or note until amended] for this Federal fiscal year (FFY) (ending on June 30, 2026).
 (The State must attach a copy of the approved cost allocation plan and approval documentation from both the lead agency's cognizant Federal agency and ED's Indirect Cost Unit.)